Featured image by Gary Todd. Originally posted on Oct. 23rd, ’20. Updated on: Oct 23rd, ’22.

 “Our blades are handmade by a select group of experienced craftsmen in Yanjiang, China – a town with over 1,000 years of knife and sword making heritage, and today, the leading center of Japanese-style knife forging”– CA.Kamikoto.com

-If you want to see how many people want to be instafamous as “influencers” for a free set of Chinese knives worth $9? to $66?, take a look at them.
-Not to mention this dude (bent_fork_wearables) who goes by his feelings which is why he touts “he loves them,” so the fact they are not Japanese does not matter anymore because they’re Japanese if you go by his feelings.”
+If you want to see how many people want to be instafamous as “influencers” for a free set of Chinese knives (worth $9? to $36?) or whatever compensation they are being provided, take a look at them (below image).
+Not to mention this dude (@bent_fork_wearables) who goes by his feelings which is why he touts “he loves them,” so the fact they are not Japanese does not matter anymore because they’re Japanese if you go by his feelings.”

-The irony is unfortunately lost on individuals who are so invested into a company because he got a free knife.
+The irony is unfortunately lost on individuals who are so invested into a company because they got a free knife or some other compensation (imagine what dude would do for a free set of forks).

 What Actual Blade Enthusiasts and Chefs Really Think